janlorenz/TopicModels_XX_Antiwork/README.md

 documents of the corpus range from 351 to 7263 (with mean 613.4 and median 501 words).

-Number of posts in Antiwork and TwoXChromosomes:
+Number of posts and words in Antiwork and TwoXChromosomes:

 ![](README_files/figure-commonmark/unnamed-chunk-2-1.png)